aymanalqadhi/Willow/README.md

       }
     }

-Willow takes a c like approach but with many changes in the structure.
-In the above code you will notice that the main function uses a colon : and a rarrow > instead of the lparen ( and rparen ).
+Willow takes somewhat of a c like approach, but there are many changes, and not just the keywords but also in the grammer.
+In the above code you will notice that the main function uses a colon : and a rarrow > instead of c's lparen ( and rparen ).
 In willow it is considered good practice to have the colon next to the function name for readabilty and put two spaces before the strand literal.

 In willow the data types are hollow, num, deci, decii, deciv, mark, strand, and return.

-All derived types and statements are considered to be tools, these data tools are what we use on the actual data, to accomplish our goals.
+All derived types and statements are considered to be data tools.
+These data tools are the tools we will use on the actual data, to accomplish our goals.
 Willows data tools: check, else, loop, set, pare, compare, line, break, construct, log, bridge, list